vitabaks/postgresql_cluster/console/db/README.md

 For more information on using Flyway from the command line, see the [Flyway CLI documentation](https://documentation.red-gate.com/flyway/flyway-cli-and-api/usage/command-line).

 ### Database Migrations
-Database migrations are SQL scripts that modify the schema of your database.
+Database migrations are SQL scripts that modify the schema of database.
 Each migration script should be placed in the `console/db/deploy` directory and follow Flyway's naming convention to ensure they are applied in the correct order.

 **Naming Convention**
 Flyway uses a specific naming convention to order and apply migrations: